cfhirsch/adventofcode2023/README.md

 ### Part One:
 Tricker than it seemed at first glance.
 I solved this with breadth-first search, where the nodes to explore were tuples contain a location and the number of steps taken.

+## Day 22

+### Part One:
+Fairly straightforward, although my solution is a little slower than I would like (took a few seconds).
+I created a 3D Point struct, and a Brick struct that consists of Two
+3D points.
+One brick is adjacent to another if (1) its min Z = other minZ + 1 and (2) its X range AND its Y range overlaps with the other brick.
+I maintained an ordered list of bricks by minZ, and kept moving bricks until none could move any more.
+Along the way I built up a dictionary whose keys are bricks and whose values are the bricks supporting that brick.
+A brick b can be disintegrated if and only if there is no brick b' such that b is not the only element in the set of bricks that support b'.